Federal Funding of Research — AGA Advocates for Increased NIH Funding

 The NIH Budget Has Lagged Behind Inflation for Years

-Call to Action: AGA Supports a 4.5 Percent Funding Increase in FY 2014
+Call to Action: AGA Supports Increasing NIH Funding to $32 Billion in FY 2015

 The AGA appreciates the fiscal constraints that our country is experiencing and we believe it is critical to get our country back on sound fiscal footing.
-However, given the role that research funding plays in promoting economic development, the AGA recommends that Congress fund NIH at $32 billion for fiscal year 2014, which represents the minimum investment necessary to avoid further loss of promising research and to allow the NIH budget to keep pace with inflation.
-The AGA also urges Congress to reject additional cuts to NIH scheduled to be implemented as part of sequestration, which could further erode progress in research and impede job creation and global competitiveness in the life sciences industry.
+However, given the role that research funding plays in promoting economic development, the AGA recommends that Congress fund NIH at $32 billion for fiscal year 2015, which represents the minimum investment necessary to avoid further loss of promising research and to allow the NIH budget to keep pace with inflation.
+The AGA also urges Congress to continue to protect NIH from additional automatic cuts, which could further erode progress in research and impede job creation and global competitiveness in the life sciences industry.

 1Everhart JE, editor.
 The Burden of Digestive Diseases in the United States.
 U.S. Department of Health and Human Services, Public Health Service, National Institutes of Health, National Institute of Diabetes and Digestive and Kidney Diseases.
 Washington, DC: US Government Printing Office, 2008; NIH Publication No. 09-6443.